ISBA Academy of Illinois Lawyers and the Laureate Award

 Laureate nominations are by written submission.
 The Nomination should contain:

-- A Limited Number of References – No more than ten personal and ten professional
+- A limited number letters of references – No more than ten personal and ten professional

 Questions about the procedure may be sent by e-mail to firstname.lastname@example.org.

 Nominations must be received by February 17.
-Please send nominations to:
+Please email nominations and letters of recommendations to email@example.com or via mail to:

 Academy of Illinois Lawyers